FarahOuesleti/Emotions_Recognition/README.md

 - YCbCr color space

 Hence we have performed data transformations of our initial grayscale dataset to these two color spaces, obtaining two additional datasets each for one color space.
-In addition to that, we have applied a set of filter for Edge detection, and ended up with a 3rd dataset of edge filtered images with distinct edges.
+In addition to that, we have applied a set of filters for Edge detection, and ended up with a 3rd dataset of edge filtered images with distinct edges.

 Followed by that, we have implemented a CNN model, that we finetuned on the original grayscale datato reach optimal performance.
 After that, we have tested the model's performance on the three other transformed datasets ( YES dataset, YCbCr dataset, Edge detection dataset) and evaluated the model's performance for each of them to determine which helps the model detect facial expressions more accurately.